 - Check your itemized deductions You may have heard of deduction bunching.
 Take advantage of this when you don’t have enough to itemize every year, but you’re close.
-By bunching, you itemize every other In other words, you may want to pay your state estimated taxes in December rather than January if you can itemize this year (and you’re not paying AMT).
-Same for real estate taxes – bunch them at the beginning and the end of the year.
+By bunching, you itemize every other year.
+In other words, you may want to pay your state estimated taxes in December rather than January if you can itemize this year and you will be under the annual $10k limit.
+Same for real estate taxes (if, combined, your income taxes and real estate taxes do not exceed the $10k limit).
+Consider bunching real estate taxes in one year an income taxes in alternate years.
 Consider making your January church contributions in December and so on.
 By the way, deductions paid by credit card in December but not paid until January qualify for a December deduction.
 That’s because the IRS treats credit card charges as cash.

 - Search for a new CPA If you’re planning on making a change or this is the year you finally need more than Turbo Tax, you’ll get more attention when interviewing candidates if you don’t wait until January.
 Use this guide to help you find a great CPA.

 - Calculate your health care credit status Wondering if you are going to have to pay back some of your credit?
 This nifty IRS calculator will figure the impact of mid-year life changes on your credit.